 You can be as active as you wish to be.
 You can attend any of our events and meetings, you can call or email your legislator, you can educate yourself on League issues or you can keep informed by accessing the website.
 There are many ways to get involved.

-I am not a resident of either Glenview or Glencoe.
-Can I still join?
+Can I join if I'm not a resident of Glenview or Glencoe?

-We are affiliated with the national, regional, and state organizations.
+We are affiliated with national, regional, and state organizations.

 Our local League adheres to the policy positions of the National and State Leagues.
 We conduct policy position studies, we register voters, we educate voters with our various informative programs, we appeal to our legislators for responsible votes, we attend Lobby Day, we are present at various rallies, we study pressing national issues, we monitor our village government, and we even have time for some social gatherings.

-What are the local policy issues our chapter supports?
+What are the local policy issues the LWVGG supports?